Skip to content

 For an easy fix for containers, add the option --network=host to your Docker® command, or add hostNetwork: true under your Kubernetes YAML configuration file's pod spec: entry, which should be indented in the same depth as containers: (note that your cluster may have not allowed this, resulting in an error).

 Note that running multiple desktop containers in one host under this configuration may be problematic and is not recommended.
-You must also pass a new DISPLAY environment variable such as -e DISPLAY=:22 into the container, that is not used with any other X11 server or container in the same host.
+You must also pass new environment variables such as -e DISPLAY=:22, -e NGINX_PORT=8082, -e SELKIES_PORT=8083, and -e SELKIES_METRICS_HTTP_PORT=9083 into the container, all not overlapping with any other X11 server or container in the same host.
+Access the container using the specified NGINX_PORT.

 This exposes your container to the host network, which disables container network isolation.